Top Overplayed Songs

 Thinking Out Loud by Ed Sheeran

-Famously one of the sweetest songs in history, it's used a lot for First or Last dances.
+Famously one of the sweetest songs in history, it is used a lot for First or Last dances.
+It also makes wedding planning so swoon worthy.
 It has the perfect slow beat, but it still has enough drama to keep the crowd's attention.
 It's great for choreographing a dance as well because it's so dynamic.

 Wobble by VIC

 The screaming at the beginning with the drums, how could you not wanna dance to it?
-The great thing about this song is that it actually has a pretty easy dance and most people already know it.
-It definitely has a lot of personality and bass.
-It always gets the crowd's attention!
+Hear this song, and everyone breaks into the dance.
+It definitely has a lot of personality and bass and it always gets the crowd's attention!